MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 # Attachment
-Use the `MohammadZarifiyan\Telegram\Attachment` class to attach a file stored on the server to request.
+Use the `MohammadZarifiyan\Telegram\Attachment` class to attach a file stored on the server to the request.

 ## Example
 In the example below, The photo stored on the server will be sent in the chat.